BlazingDB/blazingsql/docsrc/caches.rst

 threshold, then it goes into the next tier, the Disk Cache.
 For the disk cache, the data is placed in an ORC file and a CacheDataLocalFile is created to keep track of it.

-Aside from the standard CacheMachine, there are two specialty types: HostCacheMachine and ConcatenatingCacheMachine.
-The HostCacheMachine is only used to place data received by other nodes and the ConcatenatingCacheMachine is used as the output of TableScans.
+Aside from the standard CacheMachine, another specialty type: ConcatenatingCacheMachine.
 The ConcatenatingCacheMachine will concatenate batches so that the resulting batch is not too small.
+It is used in several places and for some places, it is configurable.
-This is configurable, and its done to increase performance.
-Operating on really small batches can be detrimental to performance.
+It is useful to concatenate batches to increase performance, since operating on really small batches can be detrimental to performance.

-CacheMachines and CacheData are defined :blazing_repo:`CacheMachine.h</engine/src/execution_graph/logic_controllers/CacheMachine.h>`